rishabhjain-git/KeyMgt/README.md

 Install ```mysql``` and ```Start mysqlserver```

-Create db table using key_mgt.sql table
+Create db tables as customers and users using key_mgt.sql table

 Start server execute the below command